paranoia-app/meta/README.md

-# meta
+# Paranoia project
-Resources and documentation used by other paranoia projects
+This repository contains resources such as scripts and configurations, but also documentation about the core design.